How to Design a Rolling Library Ladder for Commercial Bars

 STEP STOOLS & STEP LADDERS ARE DANGEROUS FOR BARS

-To further clarify, effective bar design requires that all back bar bottle displays should be stored above the back bar countertop.
+To clarify, effective bar design requires that all back bar bottle displays be stored above the back bar countertop.
 Given all the above, what are one’s options for accessing the upper bottles?
-Certainly, some bar owners might employ a step stool or step ladder, but either would be a risky way of operating.
-Beyond that, neither of these options would be very fashionable.
-After all, if you’re going to build a specialty bar, the only viable option, in my opinion, would be to incorporate a rolling library ladder.
+Certainly, some bar owners employ step stools or step ladders, but both are a risky way of operating.
+Beyond that, neither of these options are fashionable.
+After all, if you’re going to build a specialty bar, the only viable option, is to incorporate a rolling library ladder.
 This is the safest, most practical and most fashionable design solution.
 I’ve spent a fair amount of time researching the rolling ladder and the one I like best is manufactured by CSH.
 As you’ll see in the downloadable brochure, the CSH rolling library ladders are available in numerous finishes and mounting options.

 The CSH Rolling Library Ladder Can Be Laterally Adjusted